NCHlab/mortgage_payments_tracker_gui/README.md

 This website allows a user to track how much they have paid towards their mortgage, as well as being able to see payments made by others to the same mortgage.

-Features such as adding / editing / deleting payments allows you to modify payment information across 3 different pages: `Payments`, `Overpayments`, `Home Improvements`.
+Features such as adding / editing / deleting payments allows you to modify payment information across 3 different pages: `Payments`, `Overpayments`, `Other Payments`.
 These pages also allow a user to download either an EXCEL or CSV file for each page.

 A `logs` page exists for auditing payments and seeing changes.
 Logs can be viewed as JSON or as a table.